Parcel Services Shipping within Canada

 for areas where Canada Post offers pickup services and for call-in cut-off times.

-- the item is refused or unclaimed by the addressee
+- the item is unclaimed by the receiver

 - the delivery address is incomplete or does not exist